DarinAnthony/dl_self-driving_car/README.md

     - 7.3 ???
     - 7.4 ???

-8. At this point, the car is capable of moving with python code, and process images on the camera.
-Now we want it to perform lane navigate with OpenCV (note: this part is not deep learning yet)
+8. At this point, the car is capable of moving with python code, and processing images on the camera with OpenCV.
+Now we want it to perform lane navigation with OpenCV (note: this part is not deep learning yet, but rather it is LKAS, a well known system in real cars)
-    - 8.1
+    - 8.1 Understand knowledge needed for LKAS - https://docs.google.com/document/d/1Pmk61JI86VY5ZYxLCmU_buglEhiscdm5rPVy3ErvcS8/edit?usp=sharing
+    - 8.2